argentlabs/argent-contracts-starknet/examples/webauthn/README.md

 ## Setup for website with devnet

 Start by installing a service that allows you to expose your localhost to the internet (e.g., Ngrok, Localtunnel, etc.).
-Important: This service must provide an HTTPS connection; otherwise, WebAuthn will not function properly.
+Important: This service must provide an HTTPS connection; otherwise, WebAuthn will not work.

 un the following command to start the devnet: